Elgatotimmy/Elgatotimmy/README.md

 - 👋 Hi, I’m @Elgatotimmy
-- 👀 I’m interested in finding creating and upgrading school Proxys
+- 👀 I’m interested in finding,creating, and upgrading school Proxys
-- 🌱 I’m currently learning that noone knows how to make a proper proxy
+- 🌱 I’m currently learning that no one knows how to make a proper proxy
-- 💞️ I’m looking to collaborate on anything #kho th father of proxies is doing
+- 💞️ I’m looking to collaborate on anything 3kho the father of proxies is doing
 - 📫 How to reach me Hmawioo@gmail.com

 <!---